djmango/skg/content/pages/thiel_fellowship.md

     - [SF2 deep tech hackerhouse](https://sf2.sh) (active)
     - Designed & built liquid-fueled [rocket engine](https://x.com/sulaimanghori/status/1861261036407661046) (loud)
     - [Asteroid mining](https://khanspaceindustries.com) (ambitious)
 13. What is the most important problem facing your field?
-    1. Fear.
-Risk tolerance has gone down considerably.
-You too, have felt this.
-In some ways this is a positive sign, indicating the increased value of a life and reduced effort required to achieve comfort and safety.
-However, neither safety nor comfort are life's raison d'etre.
-Our purpose is to grow past the bounds of those before us.
-Colonizing space is risky, but this must not demerit the pursuit.
+2. Physics.
+One of the biggest allures of this challenge for me is that it is a pure engineering problem.
+There are no stakeholders to please other than Newton.
+Specifically, the tyranny of the Tsiolkovsky rocket equation.
+The more energy you need to impart, the more mass you need to bring with you, the more energy you need to bring the extra mass in the first place.
+It's parasitic.
+The problem is commonly known as The Mass Spiral.
+I'm developing an extremely efficient yet powerful ion engine which can eliminate the burden.
 14. What is the most important problem facing someone else’s field?
     1. Wether or not you believe in a near-term super-intelligence horizon, it is clear that the pool of capabilities unique to humans is shrinking.
-In order to survive as a species, we must evolve.
-BCIs appear to be the most direct solution.
+In order to maintain relevance as a species, we must evolve.
+BCIs appear to be the most direct solution, by enabling us to scale our capabilities.
+The field's problem is trifold, the science and engineering is extremely expensive and uncharted territory, made exorbitantly more difficult by stifling regulation.
 15. What are you currently obsessed with that is totally unrelated to your project?
     1. Material science.
 Specifically polymers.
 I find it extremely alluring how elementary properties, when harnessed effectively, can be made extremely practical.
 Most material manufacturing processes boil down to mix with this, heat to here, apply pressure in this way, and you have your solution.
 It's curious that the principle is simple, yet the details make the undertaking balloon out.
 16. How do you feel about money?